Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 Almost everyone with acute pancreatitis has severe abdominal pain in the upper abdomen.
 The pain penetrates to the back in about 50% of people.
 When acute pancreatitis is caused by gallstones, the pain usually starts suddenly and reaches its maximum intensity in minutes.
 When pancreatitis is caused by alcohol, pain typically develops over a few days.
 Whatever the cause, the pain then remains steady and severe, has a penetrating quality, and may persist for days.

 Coughing, vigorous movement, and deep breathing may worsen the pain.
 Sitting upright and leaning forward may provide some relief.
 Most people feel nauseated and have to vomit, sometimes to the point of dry heaves (retching without producing any vomit).
-Often, even large doses of an injected opioid analgesic Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more do not relieve pain completely.
+Often, even large doses of an injected opioid analgesic Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more do not relieve pain completely.

 In acute pancreatitis, a person may develop some swelling in the upper abdomen.
 This swelling may occur because the intestinal contents have stopped moving, causing the intestines to swell (a condition called ileus Ileus Ileus is a temporary lack of the normal muscle contractions of the intestines.
 Abdominal surgery and drugs that interfere with the intestine’s movements are a common cause.
 Bloating, vomiting... read more ).